A journey across borders: An interview with René Luchsinger about his start at BPN in Switzerland and Mongolia

 I tried to gather as much information as possible.
 To do this, I used many different sources.
 Since my sister has already traveled through Mongolia in a camper van, I naturally asked her about her experiences.
 I also did a lot of reading, both online and in books.
 One book I can recommend is "More than raw materials".
 It was written by the former German ambassador to Mongolia, who himself spent 8 years in the country.
 It contains a lot of valuable knowledge about Mongolia.

-What was your program like after the launch in mid-May?
+What did your program look like after the start in mid-May?

 My program after the start in mid-May was very eventful.
-I spent my first working day, May 15, in the BPN office in Bern.
-Already 2 days later I was on the plane with my predecessor Markus Epper on the way to Ulaanbaatar.
-That was an exciting and intensive start! *laughs* The next 2.5 weeks I was on the road with Markus in Mongolia.
-There I got to know the team and we dedicated ourselves to handing over different tasks and projects.
-We also visited some BPN entrepreneurs and I had the opportunity to meet different people from Markus' network.
+I spent the first working day, May 15, in the BPN office in Bern.
+Just two days later, I was on the plane to Ulaanbaatar with my predecessor Markus Epper.
+It was an exciting and intense start! *laughs* I spent the next 2.5 weeks traveling around Mongolia with Markus.
+There I got to know the team and we dedicated ourselves to handing over various tasks and projects.
+We also visited some BPN entrepreneurs and I had the opportunity to get to know various people from Markus' network.
 There was even time for a small team event.
-After that, we went back to Switzerland for a few weeks before I spent another 2 weeks in Ulaanbaatar for my second on-site assignment.
-During this time, a group of BPN donors from Switzerland visited us, which made me very happy.
+After that, I went back to Switzerland for a few weeks before spending another two weeks in Ulaanbaatar for my second on-site assignment.
+During this time, a group of BPN donors from Switzerland also visited us, which made me very happy.
 Now, during the holiday-related summer break in Mongolia, I am working from Switzerland for a few weeks.

 What do you work on when you are in Switzerland?

-From Switzerland, I take care of various organizational preparations.
-These include obtaining my own visa, as well as planning the visit of a Mongolian delegation of entrepreneurs who will visit us in the fall.
-This includes coordinating the visits to Swiss companies as well as organizing accommodation, transportation and the like.
+I make various organizational preparations from Switzerland.
+This includes obtaining my own visa and planning the visit of a Mongolian delegation of entrepreneurs who will be visiting us in the fall.
+This includes coordinating the visits to Swiss companies and organizing accommodation, transport and the like.
 In addition, there are many administrative tasks such as writing reports, updating our CRM system and budget planning.
-I am also in regular contact with some SEC experts from Swisscontact to plan and coordinate missions.
-In addition, I am preparing for the BPN seminars that I will be giving starting in the fall.
-My first seminar will be on time management and will include 180 presentation slides.
-So there is a lot to do and it never gets boring at BPN.
+I am also in regular contact with some experts from Swisscontact's SEC to plan and coordinate assignments.
+I am also preparing for the BPN seminars that I will be holding from the fall.
+My first seminar will deal with time management and will include 180 presentation slides.
+So there's a lot to do and it never gets boring at BPN.

 What differences did you notice between the working environment in Switzerland and Mongolia?
 Were there any cultural differences that influenced the way you worked?